rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

 ### OIDC client

-In the new OIDC client, create mappers to expose the users fields.
+In the new OIDC client, create mappers to expose the user's fields.

-  1. Create a new Groups Mapper with the settings below:
+  1. Create a new `Groups Mapper` with the settings below:

     Setting | Value
     ------------|------------